13 Ich bin ein Berliner

 “What is going to happen when we part at the end of the week?
 You’re much worse off than you were before.
 How are you going to forget her?
 Are you prepared to live in Poland?”

 He was too depressed to think about looking for new accommodation when he woke the following day.
-He decided to book for another three nights and was about to complain about the leak when the porter answered his request with an impatient –
+He decided to book for another three nights and was about to complain about the leak when the porter cut him short –

 “alles belegt, alles belegt” (all booked up).